mvantellingen/python-zeep/README.rst

 Zeep: Python SOAP client
 ========================

-A fast and modern Python SOAP client
+A Python SOAP client

 Highlights:
  * Compatible with Python 3.7, 3.8, 3.9, 3.10, 3.11 and PyPy3
- * Build on top of lxml and requests
+ * Build on top of lxml, requests and httpx
  * Support for Soap 1.1, Soap 1.2 and HTTP bindings
  * Support for WS-Addressing headers
  * Support for WSSE (UserNameToken / x.509 signing)